 Glancing through the article, it is accurate.
 I'll give my quick review of torrenting, as I use it.

 First, I want to give some background on my usage.
 You can skip this paragraph if you want.
 I have an old laptop and still use Windows XP as my main system.
 I use a web browser that is still being updated for XP.
 Eventually I'll start using Linux instead.
 Sure, I'll be in the minority and won't have access to whatever isn't available on Linux, but my needs are simple.
 I can't stomach Windows 8 or 10.
 I used to be into customizing/modifying Windows 98, XP and finally 7.
 Each iteration got more complex, adding an incredible amount of shit.
 So while it may all work fine in the background, and you will never know it if you don't look under the hood, I care about these things.
 I want a simple operating system.

-I use qBittorent.
+I use qBittorrent.
 Free, open source, cross platform.
-Other torrent application may have commercial interests, so I recommend doing homework by reading about the motivation of any organization producing a torrent application.
-I've been using qBittorent forever.
+Other torrent applications may have commercial interests, so I recommend doing homework by reading about the motivation of any organization producing a torrent application.
+I've been using qBittorrent forever.
 Before that I used Halite.
 I've also used Popcorn Time in the past.

 Allow it to handle any torrent related file types, including magnet links, on your system.